 CISE has long been committed to Broadening Participation in Computing (BPC).
-The under-representation of many groups-including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities-in computing deprives large segments of the population of the opportunity to be creators of technology and not only consumers.
-Ending underrepresentation will require a range of measures, including institutional programs and activities as well as culture change across colleges, departments, classes, and research groups.
+The under-representation of many groups in computing-including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities-deprives large segments of the population of the opportunity to be creators of technology and not just consumers.
+Ending underrepresentation will require a range of measures, including institutional programs and activities as well as cultural change across colleges, departments, classes, and research groups.

-With this solicitation, CISE is expanding a pilot effort started last year encouraging the research community to engage in meaningful BPC activities.
+With this solicitation, CISE is expanding a pilot effort started in 2018 encouraging the research community to engage in meaningful BPC activities.
 This new activity builds on many of the programs, research, and resources created in CISE's long history of support for BPC, and it aligns with the recommendations of the Strategic Plan for Broadening Participation produced by the CISE Advisory Committee in 2011.
 Specifically:

-- Each Medium project must, by the time of award, have in place an approved BPC plan.
+• Each Medium project must, by the time of award, have in place an approved BPC plan.
+The BPC plan is not the same as a statement of Broader Impacts.
+The plan should include (a) a rationale for the BPC, (b) one or more specific and concrete goals for broadening participation in computing at the proposing institution or in the community, (c) a new activity or activities by the PIs to achieve each goal, and (d) pre- and post-activity concrete metrics to assess success in achieving the goal.
+In many cases, the BPC plan will fit within the broadening participation in computing efforts at the PIs' institution.
 In this ongoing pilot phase, CISE will work with each PI team following merit review and prior to making an award to ensure that plans are meaningful and include concrete metrics for success.
 CISE will also provide opportunities for PIs to share BPC experiences and innovations through program PI meetings.
-PIs of Medium proposals are therefore strongly encouraged to consider this eventual requirement as they develop their proposals, and to include one- to three-page descriptions of their planned BPC activities under Supplementary Documents in their submissions.
-Feedback will be provided on such plans. - Pls submitting to the Small size class should note that CISE intends to conduct an evaluation of the effectiveness of the above approach and determine appropriate next steps, including potential further expansion of this effort in future years.
-Pls of Small proposals are therefore strongly encouraged to include plans, or begin preparing to include plans, for broadening participation activities in their proposals.
+PIs of Medium proposals are strongly encouraged to consider this eventual requirement as they develop their proposals, and to include one- to three-page descriptions of their planned BPC activities under Supplementary Documents in their submissions.
+Feedback will be provided on such plans.